Thomas Brochhagen

 Universitat Pompeu Fabra

 I conduct research in cognitive science.
-My work aims to understand why languages are the way they are, how they came to be this way, and what this tells us about their users' cognition and about how they interact with the world.
+My work aims to understand why languages are the way they are, how they came to be this way, and what this tells us about their users.

 I'm a tenure-track professor at the Universitat Pompeu Fabra in Barcelona, Spain.
 You can reach me via email at firstname.lastname@upf.edu (English, German, Spanish, or Catalan); or physically at Roc Boronat 138, office 52.609.